pokt-network/pocket/shared/modules/doc/README.md

 ##### Start the module

-Starting the module, begins the service and enables operation.
+Starting the module begins the service and enables operation.

 Starting must come after creation and setting the bus.